stelzinga/MF/Management_Framework.md

 - Data
 - Services

-Accounting Assets incl.
+#### Accounting Assets incl.
 Cash
-Accounting Assets are those assets officially maintained in accounting records (Balance Sheet) including *Fixed assets*, e.g., buildings and machinery as well as *Current Assets* e.g., Receivables and of course *Cash*.
-Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. It is also used to purchase Infrastructure.
-Cash is made available from ongoing sales of Services and Financing, see [## Finance].
+Accounting Assets are those assets officially maintained as such on the Balance Sheet including *Fixed assets*, e.g., buildings and machinery as well as *Current Assets* e.g., Receivables and of course *Cash*.
+Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. Cash is made available from Revenue and Financing, see [## Finance].
+Accounting Assets are recorded on the left side of the Balance Sheet and are maintained through Business Function Finance.

-Infrastructure
+#### Infrastructure
 Infrastructure or Infra a.k.a. systems, refers to the physical setup used on a day to day basis whether part of Accounting Assets or not.
-The term is used mostly in non-manufacturing Sectors in which case it refers to IT infrastructure.
+The term is used mostly in non-manufacturing Ventures in which case it refers to IT infrastructure.

-Intangibles
+#### Intangibles
 This includes assets like procedures, referential, etc that are or are not also Accounting Assets.

-Data
+#### Data
 The terms *Data* and *Information* a.k.a. *Info* are often used interchangeably, but they aren't the same.
 Data in the Management Framework is defined as individual facts, while Information is the organisation, interpretation and visualisation of those facts within a relevant context.
 Data is also an intangible Asset, but has its own classification given its importance.
 Data is a combination of a physical repository (classified under Infrastructure) and the content held therein.
 Content can be broken down into two key types: *Structured Data* (spreadsheets, databases,...), and *Unstructured Data* (videos, music, pictures, text, presentations, source code,...).
 Neither Data nor Information yield truth (an accurate reflection of reality) as such, because both can be subjectively produced (Harari, 2024).
 However, this note will not enter that philosophical debate and stick to the simple premise that Managers have an interest to produce Data and Information that is as accurate as possible, and it is assumed that Managers do this in the best interest of the Venture, see also, [### Agency Problem].

-Services
+#### Services
 This refers to Services provided by Suppliers and which are not any of the above e.g., trading venues, catering.
 For such Services which are not recognised as an Asset on the Balance Sheet, although a fee is most likely charged, so they would create a Cost.
 From an Operations perspective such Services are an Asset as they enable Operations to be performed.

-For each Asset in above key deliverables the following aspects can be relevant:
-- Type: whether the Asset is serviced/procured internally (Internal Supplier) or externally (external Supplier).
-- Overview: description which can include aspects like history.
-- Category: category of the Asset (software, hardware, documentation, toolkit, ...).
-- Supplier: name of the Supplier(s) servicing the Asset.
-- Output: the output(s) of the Asset, i.e., what does it yield.
-- Cost: Cost per year.
-This includes recurring license fees, support fees but not one-off fees which should be captured under Project Costs.
-Cost details are used in budgeting which is part of Financial Planning.
 ________________________________________
-## Funding
+## Capital
 In order to pay for Resources the Venture needs Cash.
-Cash is often not available the moment it is required, and overcoming the timing differences between needing Cash and Cash having been generated from Revenue is done through Funding.
-Funding is either active or passive.
-Active funding is an arrangement to obtain Cash now with some form of performance promise (repayment with interest, dividend, share price increase, ...).
-Passive funding consists of deferring payment i.e., Cash outlay, to later.
-There are two key forms of Funding:
+Cash is obtained through Revenue but is often not available at the time, or in the amount, when required.
+Overcoming the timing or size differences between needing Cash and sufficient Cash having been generated from Revenue is done through *Financial Capital* or Capital in short.
+There are two key forms of Capital:
 - Liabilities
 - Equity

 ### Liabilities
-Liabilities are a form of active or passive Funding and are essentially a Loan.
-Liabilities are recorded on the Balance Sheet and are maintained through Business Function Finance.
+Liabilities a.k.a.
+Debt is a form of active or passive Funding and consists essentially of different types of Loans.
+Liabilities are recorded on the right side of the Balance Sheet and are maintained through Business Function Finance.

 Liabilities can take various forms:
 - Short term loans